pirica/adult-pay-sites/README.md

 Información en español más abajo ;)

 # Repo for this Kodi versions:
+- kodi 17.x Krypton (this kodi version is not stable, for test propouses only)
 - Kodi 16.x Jarvis
 - kodi 15.x Isengard
 - Not tested in previous version